Softsun2/dotfiles/nix-pills.md

 ## Rationale (Nix Pills)

 Explain some of the Nix magic concisely.
 Complementary to the manuals and wiki.
-I (softsun2) am summarizing these learning modules for reference as I learn Nix.

 ## Not being purely functional